aristanetworks/metron/metron-sensors/fastcapa/README.md

     8
     ```

-5. Once the THPs have been reserved, they need to be mounted to make them available to the probe.
+5. Once the THPs have been reserved, they need to be mounted to make them available to Fastcapa.
     ```
     cp /etc/fstab /etc/fstab.orig
     mkdir -p /mnt/huge_1GB